danieluhl/astro-blog/src/content/blog/2024/keyboard-shortcuts-notes.md

 - Always remap your capslock key to something useful (I do ctrl) in the system keyboard settings
 - in finder, quickly jump to a file: `cmd+shift+g` and just start typing the folder name
 - cmd+shift+v pastes with destination formatting instead of source formatting
-- You probably know that double clicking will select a word, but tripple clicking will select a sentence.
-When you're in the browser and want to quickly highlight the entrie URL, `cmd+l` does this.
+- You probably know that double clicking will select a word, but triple clicking will select a sentence.
+When you're in the browser and want to quickly highlight the entry URL, `cmd+l` does this.
 So copying the current URL is as easy as `cmd+l cmd+c`.
 - hide that menu bar and use cmd+space (then type the program name) or cmd+tab (multiple to scroll) to switch programs